unisonweb/unison/unison-src/transcripts-using-base/random-deserial.output.md

     New test results:

-  ◉ serialTests   case-00
+    1. ◉ serialTests   case-00
-  ◉ serialTests   case-01
+    2. ◉ serialTests   case-01
-  ◉ serialTests   case-02
+    3. ◉ serialTests   case-02
-  ◉ serialTests   case-03
+    4. ◉ serialTests   case-03
-  ◉ serialTests   case-04
+    5. ◉ serialTests   case-04

   ✅ 5 test(s) passing

-  Tip: Use view serialTests to view the source of a test.
+  Tip: Use view 1 to view the source of a test.

 ```